Category: Undergraduate Students

 Assistantship Spotlight: Annie McTaggart

-One of the most important roles in any department is that played by teaching assistants.
-Undergraduate teaching assistants are no exception, acting as a bridge between the professor and graduate assistants and the students.
-Ms. Annie McTaggart recently served as one for Dr. Denemark’s Introduction to Global Politics.
-Annie responded to several questions where she highlighted the opportunities the experience provided and the role she played in the classroom.
+One of the most important roles in any department is that of teaching assistants.
+Undergraduate teaching assistants are no exception, acting as a bridge between the professor, graduate assistants and students.
+Annie McTaggart recently served as one for Robert Denemark, professor of political science, in his Introduction to Global Politics course.
+Annie reflected on her experience and the opportunities it provided.

 What was the process of becoming a teaching assistant like?

-Dr. Denemark spoke to the members of his higher level Diplomacy class in the fall of 2023 and asked if there was anyone in the class that would be interested in being a TA for him.
-After taking two courses with Dr. Denemark, I knew I really enjoyed the content of the courses as well as his guidance outside of the classroom so I chose to pursue being a TA for his Global Politics course and being an undergraduate research assistant for his treaty group.
+“Professor Denemark spoke to the members of his higher-level Diplomacy class in fall 2023 and asked if anyone would be interested in being a TA for him.
+After taking two courses with him, I knew I really enjoyed the content of the courses as well as his guidance outside the classroom, so I chose to pursue being a TA for his Global Politics course and being an undergraduate research assistant for his treaty group.”

 What was your reason for wanting to become a teaching assistant?